Campaigns

 Sarinay's work matters because he is a former head of the Turkish State Archives and part of the Turkish academic establishment.
 His work has included the declassification of Ottoman records related to the treatment of Armenians during World War I. For these reasons, any criticism of his work and integrity assumes a greater relevance because of his institutional affiliations.

 Our detailed criticism of Sarinay's article is a matter of record: we not only take issue with his work at a histriographical level, but also reflect on the nature of our disagreement, even within his narrow context of his Ottoman records.
 Sarinay's article is not the product of a legitimate academic inquiry, it is a contrived account that has been staged to disrupt legitimate scholarship on the Armenian Genocide.
-In this sense, it is
+In this sense, it is one of many staged accounts by Turkish state intellectuals to service the denial of the Armenian Genocide.

 Our critique of Sarinay's work thus serves two purposes: To take issue with Sarinay's assertions regarding the arrests of 24 April 1915 and the fate of the political prisoners sent to Ayash; and to point out Sarinay's work is a denialist work whose purpose is outside legitimate academic inquiry.